martinpllu/agent-dev-guide/generate.md

 Write the Developer Guide to `agent-dev-guide-developer-guide.md`

+If that file already exists, ask the user if they would like to (a) update the existing file or (b) replace the existing file.

 - See the Introduction for a the purpose of this document.
 - XML comments are instructions for you, the author of the guide.
 Don't include them in the output.
 - Include all uncommented text as-is